TopEFT/topeft/analysis/topeft_run2/README_faketau_sf_fitter.md

 # Fake-tau SF fitter

 The active fitter is `analysis/topeft_run2/faketau_sf_fitter.py`.
-It reads the fake- and tight-tau control-region histograms from a pkl, computes data and MC fake-rate points, and fits their ratio with a linear scale-factor model.
+It reads the fake- and tight-tau control-region histograms from one or more pkls, computes data and MC fake-rate points, and fits their ratio with a linear scale-factor model.
 Printed tables are the primary output; `--output-json` optionally writes the fitted TauFakeSF payload.

 The fitter resolves its configured tau control-region expectations against the actual `channel` axes in the input histograms.
 A filename, directory name, or